seekrs/MacroLibX/README.md

 ### 🛠️ Set the toolchain
 If you want to use `GCC` to build the mlx you can use `make TOOLCHAIN=gcc`

-### ⚠️⚠️⚠️ 🖼️ Image optimisations ⚠️⚠️⚠️
-If you run into glitches when writing or reading pixels from images you can turn off images optimisations by using `make IMAGES_OPTIMIZED=false`.

 ### 🖥️ Force the integrated GPU (not recommended)
 You can force the mlx to use your integrated GPU by using `make FORCE_INTEGRATED_GPU=true`.
 Note that there are a lot of chances that your application crashes by using that.